Understanding Lambrusco: An Overview

 The History of Lambrusco

-Lambrusco grapes have been cultivated since Roman times.
-The wines made from these grapes were quite different from today’s versions.
+Lambrusco grapes have been cultivated since Roman times, which is genuinely impressive.
+The wines made from these grapes were quite different from today’s versions – the Romans didn’t have refrigeration or modern fermentation control.
 Historically, Lambrusco was known as a red, sparkling, and somewhat sweet wine.
-Long before modern winemaking techniques, ancient farmers recognized the potential of the Lambrusco grape, leading to its widespread cultivation across Italy.
+That’s what makes Lambrusco endearing to us wine drinkers – it’s been consistently itself for two thousand years, bubbles and all.

 Types of Lambrusco

-There are over 60 varieties of Lambrusco grapes.
-Some of the prominent ones include:
+There are over 60 varieties of Lambrusco grapes, which is absurd.
+The main ones you’ll encounter:

 Production and Fermentation